 What should you eat before exercising?

-The ideal pre-workout snack or meal should be high in carbohydrate, with some fats and protein – Please note, be aware of eating too much fat too close to your training and/or too much protein as this can slow down the digestion and release of glucose from carbohydrates.
+The ideal pre-workout snack or meal should be high in carbohydrates, with some fats and protein – Please note, be aware of eating too much fat too close to your training and/or too much protein as this can slow down the digestion and release of glucose from carbohydrates.

 The exact timing of your pre-workout meal/snacks will rely on the time you have available before your training session: it will be directly proportional to the size of your meal – the more time you have, the larger your meal will be.